lijyze/obsidian-state-switcher/README.md

 ## Usage

-- First config your custom setting in setting tab.
-- In edit mode
+- Update single field
-  - select `State Switcher: Value update` in command palette to update `key-value` field.
+  - select `State Switcher: key-value update` in command palette to update `key-value` field.
-  - select `State Switcher: Array insert` or `State Switcher: Array remove` to insert item to `key-array` field or remove item from `key-array` field.
+  - select `State Switcher: key-array insert` or `State Switcher: key-array remove` to insert item to `key-array` field or remove item from `key-array` field.
   - Select field name and field value in order.
+- Bulk update
+  - select `State Switcher: bulk update` in command palette, you will understand the rest.

+**These command only available in edit mode!!!**

+You can assign hotkeys to these commands for conviences;

 ## Notice